vli31/CROTON/README.md

 ```
 python manage.py runserver
 ```
-Now CROTON should be avilable at the local host: http://127.0.0.1:8000/
+Now CROTON should be avilable at a local host like http://127.0.0.1:8000/

 The CROTON web interface should look like this:

 <img pull-left src="croton_screenshot.png">

 ## Contact
-If you encounter an issues or would like to give any feedback, feel free to leave a [GitHub issue](https://github.com/vli31/CROTON/issues).
+If you encounter any issues or would like to give any feedback, feel free to leave a [GitHub issue](https://github.com/vli31/CROTON/issues).

 [Back to Top](#sec0)